NoorA0/MealPlanner/README.md

-# What is this, and why do I want to use it?
+# What is this, and why should I use it?

 MealPlanner is project I've been working on-and-off for a few years.